bcgov/bcparis-service/README.md

 # bcparis-service

-BcParis Api is a restfull api that accepts Driver, Vehicle and POR (Protection Order Registry) queries.
+BcParis Api is a restful api that accepts Driver, Vehicle and POR (Protection Order Registry) queries.

 ## Messages